-2.4.18 The Economic Development Strategy was published by UDC in March 201620.
+2.4.18 The Economic Development Strategy was published by UDC in March 2016.
 The 2016 Strategy builds upon the success of the 2014 version by continuing to focus upon actions in a number of small but important areas.
-The primary area of focus includes facilitating sustainable growth in jobs and businesses.
+The primary area of focus includes facilitating on Bishops Stortford.

+&lt;sup>18 Approved permissions relates to planning applications which have been granted planning permission but have yet to be implemented.
+UDC, (2012); Assessment of the draft Allocation at Stansted Mountfitchet Land north east of Bury Lodge Lane and its potential impact sustainable growth in jobs and businesses.
 The strategy also recognises the importance of identifying external funding opportunities such as Local Growth Funds to support economic growth across the District.
 The costs of the measures outlined by UDC are estimated to be approximately £481,000 over the two year period to 2016.

-18 Approved permissions relates to planning applications which have been granted planning permission but have yet to be implemented.
-19 UDC, (2012); Assessment of the draft Allocation at Stansted Mountfitchet Land north east of Bury Lodge Lane and its potential impact on Bishops Stortford.

-20 UDC, (2016); Uttlesford Economic Development Strategy.
+&lt;sup>20 UDC, (2016); Uttlesford Economic Development Strategy.